iamadelinam/to-do-list/README.md

 # to-do-list
-To-do list for adding, deleting and marking tasks
+To-do list for adding, deleting and marking done tasks